 Best known as a friendly neighbourhood cafe in Nirvana Country, brainchild of Sakshi Budhiraja Madison & Pike is an American style cafe and a bakery shop.
 It serves freshly brewed coffee, delicious sandwiches, among many other delights, and sits in the warmer corner of the Nirvana Courtyard Market.
 It is all about calmness and goodness alike!

 She is an Indian restaurateur and also the director of Masala World.
 She opened her first restaurant in the year 1990 and has veritable eateries in her kitty namely Chutney Mary, Amaya and Masala Zone.

 22. Karandeep Kaur

-Being one of the few retailers in gourmet food in India, Karandeep had been exposed to a lot of international concepts in gourmet food retail like Waitrose of UK.
-She had set up Gourmet City, and was heading Godrej Natures basket then.
+Being one of the few retailers in gourmet food in India, Karandeep had been exposed to a lot of international concepts in gourmet food retailers like Waitrose of UK.
+She had set up Gourmet City and was heading Godrej Natures basket then.
 Wanting to get out of the corporate world, Karandeep opened her own café, C’est La Vie Gurgaon

 This lady has been through innumerable personal and professional struggles and also taken things in her stride.
 A true hero she is the CEO at Sherekhan Group in Manchester, UK and an Asian entrepreneur and a restaurateur.
 She is also an inspiring businesswoman and the council member at CBI and chair of the Ethnic Minority Business Forum, North-West.